briancavalier/most-behave/README.md

 Sample a Behavior's value at every occurrence of an Event Stream.

-#### snapshot :: Behavior a &rarr; Stream b &rarr; Stream [a, b]
+#### snapshot :: Behavior a &rarr; Stream (a &arr; b) &rarr; Stream b

-Sample a Behavior at every occurrence of an event, and compute a new event from the (event, sample) pair.
+Sample a Behavior at every occurrence of an event, and compute a new event from the sampled value.

 ## Potential APIs